rmrsk/EBGeometry/Docs/Sphinx/source/Concepts.rst

 Combining objects
 -----------------

-EBGeometry supports standard operations in which implicit functions can be combined:
+``EBGeometry`` supports standard operations in which implicit functions can be combined:

 * Union.
 * Intersection.
 * Difference.

 Some of these CSG operations also have smooth equivalents, i.e. for smoothing the transition between combined objects.
-Fast CSG operations are also supported by EBGeometry, e.g. the BVH-accelerated CSG union where one uses the BVH when searching for the relevant geometric primitive(s).
+Fast CSG operations are also supported by ``EBGeometry``, e.g. the BVH-accelerated CSG union where one uses the BVH when searching for the relevant geometric primitive(s).